washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 How Long Are Juvenile Records Kept In Washington?

 The laws of the state provide for the removal of juvenile records from the legal system to give affected persons a fresh start at life.
 Juvenile records remain public information until the individual qualifies to apply for expungement or sealing of a record.
-The qualification age is 18 years having paid all restitutions and fines and fulfilled all court obligations.
+The qualification age is 18 years, having paid all restitutions and fines and fulfilled all court obligations.
 Also, there should be no pending or fresh cases of investigation or arrest at the time of application for expungement.
-Sealing a record removes them from public disclosure but is still accessible by authorized persons.
+Sealing a record removes it from public disclosure but is still accessible by authorized persons.
 Upon a criminal background check, sealed and expunged records are invisible.
-Investigation bodies like the Federal Bureau of Investigation (FBI) have unlimited access to the record.
+Investigation bodies like the Federal Bureau of Investigation (FBI) have unlimited access to the records.

 disclaimer